 During the repayment period of 15-20 years, you can no longer draw funds.
 Your monthly repayments include interest rates.

 For lengthy remodeling home projects, a HELOC may be the best home improvement financing choice.
 It allows quick access to funds so you can start working on your project as soon as possible.

 Like equity loans, in HELOC loans, you also have to put your home up as collateral.
 There are risks of foreclosure if you don't make payments on time.
-HELOC loans have different interest rates, there are the chances of increasing your payments depending on market values.
+HELOC loans have different interest rates, there are chances of increasing your payments depending on market values.

 3- Personal Loan